jonandrewdavis/andoodev-godot-web-rtc-p2p/typescript-websockets-lobby/README.md

   - Value: Copy from `.dev.vars` above
   - Encrypt

+TODO: Do we need a build command?

 ### Troubleshooting

-If you get this when bui;ding:
+If you get this when building:

 ```
 Installing project dependencies: yarn